EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.md

 This plugin is compatible with WPML.

-Upgrade to [Custom Product Tabs Pro](https://yikesplugins.com/plugin/custom-product-tabs-pro/) for great enhanced features!
+This plugin is a fork of <a href="https://wordpress.org/plugins/woocommerce-custom-product-tabs-lite/" target="_blank">SkyVerge WooCommerce Custom Product Tabs Lite</a>

 == Installation ==